Onboard Citrix ADC instances using Citrix ADM service connect

 Option 2: Log in to the CLI console of each ADC instance and run the commands given on the UI.
 For more details, refer to step 7 in the doc Configure the ADC built-in agent to manage instances.
 Ensure that you generate a new unique activation code for each of the ADC instances.

-After you’ve onboarded all your instances, click Go to ADM to go to the ADM instance management UI dashboard and explore the different features.
+After you’ve onboarded all your instances, click Go to Citrix ADM to go to the Citrix ADM instance management UI dashboard and explore the different features.

-If you are a new customer on ADM service without an ADM license, your Citrix service account by default is an Express account.
-For more information about the ADM account entitlement, see Manage Citrix ADM resources using Express account.
+If you are a new customer on Citrix ADM without an Citrix ADM license, your Citrix service account by default is an Express account.
+For more information about the Citrix ADM account entitlement, see Manage Citrix ADM resources using Express account.

 Onboard ADC instances using an external agent

-You can use external agent-based onboarding if you want to use pooled licensing or the complete analytics suite in ADM service or both use pooled licensing and the complete analytics suite.
+You can use external agent-based onboarding if you want to use pooled licensing or the complete analytics suite in Citrix ADM or both use pooled licensing and the complete analytics suite.

 Complete the following steps: